 Ream is an iconic figure for the National League of American Pen Women.
 She was a qualified NLAPW member in three categories: letters, art, and music.
 A harp musician, she made friends, among others, with composer and pianist Franz List.
-He was a frequent visitor at her studio in Rome, where she purchased and sculpted the Lincoln statue.
+He was a frequent visitor at her studio in Rome, where she purchased the Carrara marble from which she sculpted the Lincoln statue.

 The work and history of Vinnie Ream continues to inspire women through the National League of American Pen Women, whose headquarters in the historic Pen Arts Building and Art Museum, is on Dupont Circle in Washington, D.C.

 In 2015, the NLAPW created the Vinnie Ream Award to honor award-winning members in four disciplines: art, letters, music, and multi-discipline.
 The first awards were presented to winners at the NLAPW 48th Biennial Vinnie Ream Banquet, hosted in Washington, DC, in April 2016.

 The Karpeles Manuscript Museum in Jacksonville, Florida, hosted a special “Vinnie Ream Exhibit” from September 2 through October 30, 2016.